 If you’re thinking about returning to study a higher education degree as a ‘non-school leaver’ or ‘mature age student’ and haven’t seen a classroom in years, the thought of meeting higher education entry requirements may seem daunting.
 You may even have concerns that you won’t be eligible for entry at all.

-you completed a degree many years ago but would like to go back and complete another one in a completely different area.
+It may be that you finished school a number of years ago, went straight into the workforce and would now like to go back to get a degree.
+Perhaps you completed a degree many years ago but would like to go back and complete another one in a completely different area.
 Or perhaps you never finished school and would like to open up new career possibilities.

 No matter what your situation or how long it has been since you last completed study, rest assured that higher education is not restricted to school leavers.
 There are many provisions in place to ensure that non-school leavers (those who are entering tertiary study from a background other than Year 12) and mature age students (those who are entering study and are aged 21 or over) have the same opportunities to enter higher education.
 Non-school leavers are usually selected using much broader criteria than school leavers, taking into account their results in prior secondary or tertiary study as well as relevant work and life experience.
 Other alternative selection methods such as interviews and aptitude tests are also common, and bridging or foundation courses may be available to provide some additional preparation.

 If you completed Year 12 recently but chose to take some time off before entering university study, you may be able to apply using your Year 12 results (following the same standard academic entry requirements as school leavers) or elect to have them considered.
 You will need to check your institution’s policies to see whether you are eligible, as this will depend on the length of time passed since completing Year 12.
 See School leaver entry requirements for more information.
 If you have already completed or partially completed another tertiary qualification, you may also be eligible to use this study as the basis for application and possibly be granted credit towards your new course of study.